grz0zrg/fsynth/documentation/mk/docs/concept.md

 > Subtractive synthesis start from harmonically rich waveforms which are then filtered.

-Subtractive synthesis was added for fun, this method is only available with the audio server, it is somewhat slow and there is only one low-pass filter (Moog type) implemented.
+Subtractive synthesis is only available with the audio server, it is somewhat slow and there is only one low-pass filter (Moog type) implemented.

 There is three type of band-limited (no aliasing!) waveforms : sawtooth, square, triangle

+#### Phase Modulation

+> Phase modulation (PM) is a mean to generate sounds by modulating the phase of an oscillator (carrier) from another oscillator (modulator), it is very similar to frequency modulation (FM).

+PM synthesis in Fragment work by giving an oscillator index (based on image-height) to pixel, this oscillator will be used as a modulator.

+PM synthesis use a high quality low-pass filter (Moog type).

 #### Sampler